 Serve alongside your favorite Greek dishes, with grilled meats, salads, with dips like hummus, whipped feta.
 Season with herbs and spices and serve the perfect substitute for bread that will amaze everyone.
 I have to warn you again, guys!
 Your clan is going to ask for more and you have to be a step ahead.

 You, the Greek pita bread lovers out there!
 Show me the fruits of your labor.
 Leave your comment and rate below or tag me on Instagram, Pinterest or Facebook.
 It is always a great pleasure to see you enjoy my cooking.

 Credits: The pita bread recipe is not mine.
-I have to thank mamangelic one of the best Greek food bloggers, nutritionist, and an excellent photographer.
+I have to thank mamangelic one of the best Greek food bloggers, nutritionists, and an excellent photographer.
 Thank you mamangelic for this wonderful recipe amongst many others.
 We have enjoyed countless meals with this homemade pita bread thanks to you.

 Greek Whole Wheat Pita Bread